TaoYang-dev/mTDR/README.md

 ## The format of input

-We include an example of preprocessed ChIP-seq data.
+We include an example of preprocessed ChIP-seq data in the package.
 The data has two columns.
 Each column is a set of signals(i.e., number of reads in each 200 bp genomic bin).

 ## Estimation